Complete an access review of groups and applications in Azure AD access reviews

 In the list, click an access review.

-On the Overview page, you can see the progress.
+On the Overview page, you can see the progress of the Current instance of the review.
+If there is not an active instance open at the time, you will see information on the previous instance.
 No access rights are changed in the directory until the review is completed.

 If you want to stop an access review before it has reached the scheduled end date, click the Stop button.

 When you stop a review, reviewers will no longer be able to give responses.
 You can't restart a review after it's stopped.